SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 ![Anatomy of a Toast Component, with the Toast as a Container for Text Content and a Cancel Button](/files/blog/toasting-in-svelte/Anatomy.png)

-They all have in common that they can display information to users without interrupting them, unlike a modal or dialog that require some kind of user interaction.
+All of these have in common that they can display information to users without interrupting them, unlike a modal or dialog that requires user interaction.
-Toasts typically also dismiss themselves after a timeout, but some versions also include a cancel button, so users can dismiss the toast themselves if they are done with it.
+Toasts typically dismiss themselves after a timeout, but some versions also include a cancel button, so users can dismiss the toast themselves if they're done with it.

 ## Package Goals